 Understanding Motivation in Strongman

-Motivation in Strongman comes from multiple sources:
+Motivation in strongman comes from a lot of sources:

 - Performance goals